jfrog/jfrog-cli/README.md

 # Download and Installation

-You can download the [executable](https://bintray.com/jfrog/jfrog-cli-go) directly from Bintray, or you can download the source files and build it yourself.
+You can get the executable directly from the [JFrog CLI Download Page](https://www.jfrog.com/getcli/), or you can download the source files from this GitHub project and build it yourself.

 ## Building the Executable